NU-RDS/rds25-project/README.md

 -  **High-level MCU**: responsible for parsing commands, kinematics calculation, and position PID control; will send joint torque commands to **low-level MCU**
 -  **Low-level MCU**: responsible for inner force control loop with PID and tendon force calculation with SEA modules; will drive the motor with the motor driver board (in this case ODrive Pro) by sending current/torque command
 -  **Palm Board/Sensor Board**: gathering joint sensor information to give it to **high-level MCU** for kinematics calculation
+-  **Communication Library**: handling CAN bus communication between all the MCUs, designed for our original architecture with high-level and low-level controllers, but can be used for any other architecture as well.
+Stored in separate repository: [rds25-comms](https://github.com/NU-RDS/rds25-comms) to use across the `High-Level`, `Low-Level`, and `Palm` controllers

 ![alt text](figures-videos/image8.png)

 ### Mathematical Foundation